nnathan/sobfs/README.md

 sobfs is an obfuscator using symmetric-key cryptography.

 sobfs is inspired by [this write-up](https://gist.github.com/gmurdocca/88857b58dc4668d88b0d0fae6ebf8b64) on how an IDS middlebox was defeated using rot-13 encryption.
+The aim of sobfs is for testing and improving the security of IDS middleboxes.

 Since it is trivial for an IDS to blacklist the 26 possible banners using rot encryption, I looked for a more robust way to defeat IDS middleboxes.
 Using symmetric-key encryption on a stream fits the bill.
 Rejecting all possible banner cominbations that can be encrypted would be infeasible and performance degrading for an IDS.